-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 2.12 81 Part I.D.5.a.(xii).
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule 2.12 81 Part I.D.5.a.(xii).
 These include: Part I.D.5.b.(xi) - Use of stormwater educational materials; and Part I.D.5.b.(xii) - When choosing appropriate BMPs, the permittee may participate in locally-based watershed planning efforts, which attempt to involve a diverse group of stakeholders including interested citizens. and Part I.D.5.b.(xiii) - The permittee may incorporate the following Part I.D.5.b.(xii) - AMAFCA may continue to participate in the watershed-planning efforts with other MS4s in order to publish the AMAFCA Project Schedule.
 AMAFCA will continue membership and involvement in the cooperative MS4 TAG, which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande watershed.
 Part I.D.5.b.(xiii) - These program enhancements are outside the AMAFCA's authority and mission.
 However, AMAFCA will cooperate with other watershed MS4s, as applicable, to support this program enhancement.
 MRGSQT.
 The MRGSQT Outcomes Report will summarize the activities where educational materials were dispersed and shared with the public.
 This report is available upon request. • AMAFCA may coordinate with MS4s for project planning of infrastructure retrofitting.
 AMAFCA will continue to produce and publish the AMAFCA Project Schedule. • AMAFCA will continue membership and involvement in the No Permit required schedule.
-2.13 Because AMAFCA is a flood control authority, the legal authority and jurisdiction granted to it by the State of New Mexico is limited.
+2.13 82 address the Post-Construction Stormwater Management in New Because AMAFCA is a flood control authority, the legal authority and jurisdiction granted to it by the State of New Mexico is limited.
 AMAFCA has begun requiring, and will continue to require, MS4 permit elements into construction contracts.
 No Permit required schedule.